Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Singular value rigidity estimate for a general boundary case

 \end{Proposition}

 \begin{proof}[\proofname\ of Proposition \ref{proposition4.1}] The proof uses exactly the same strategy in \cite{han2024outliers}, \cite{han2024circular} and in \cite{han2025circular}, Section 4.3.
 We use the matrix concentration inequality in \cite{brailovskaya2024universality}, at the resolvent level to compare $\mathcal{HG}(w)$ to the MDE solution $M^\mathcal{H}(w)$.
 As the atom variable $\zeta$ has all moments finite, we take the same truncation argument as in \cite{han2025circular}, Section 4.3 and the quantitative estimates stated there directly carry over to the current setting.
-The only difference compared to \cite{han2025circular} and \cite{han2024circular} is that the variance profile of $\mathcal{T}_n$ is not doubly stochastic, but the machinery in \cite{brailovskaya2024universality} does not rely on double stochasticity.
+(We only need the following conditions: the self-energy operator has uniformly bounded operator norm on the relevant spectral domain, the variance profile has at most $O(W)$ nonzero entries per row and column of size $O(W^{-1})$, and the truncation/local-law inputs used in \cite{han2025circular}, Section 4.3 only require these finite-dimensional bounds and moment assumptions, not the double stochastic property.)
+Here \(M^\mathcal{H}(w)=M^\mathcal{H}_\rho(w)\) denotes the finite-volume MDE solution with the full covariance operator \(\mathcal S^\mathcal{H}_\rho\), which also includes the pseudovariance terms for $\rho\neq 0$.
+Therefore, the high-probability comparison is made directly towards the full-covariance deterministic MDE solution.
 Finally, we use \eqref{m1w2} to project the comparison of $M^\mathcal{H}(w)$ and $\mathcal{HG}(w)$, to the comparison of $G(w),\mathcal{G}(w)$ with $M_2(w),M_1(w)$ and pick up an additional $w^{-1}$ factor. \end{proof}

 The precise polynomial rate of convergence in Proposition \ref{proposition4.1} is not important, so long as the rate is polynomial in $W$ and $\Im w$.